Your Complete Commercial Door Buying Guide

 Wood doors offer natural beauty that enhances the aesthetic of any office space.
 Wood is a reliable material for interior doors because of its resistance to wear and tear.
 You can also stain or paint wood doors any color.

-At DoorStop, we offer two unique types of flush wood door finishes:
+At DoorStop, we offer flush wood doors that feature a variety of stylish species and these two unique types of finishes:

 Special wood veneers: We can also create custom doors made from special wood materials, including eucalyptus and fir.

 Our wood veneer doors are custom-made to accommodate your clients' design requests.
 Craft your perfect interior wood veneer door with your choice of veneer, cut and match.
 Wood veneer doors are popular in apartment buildings and hotels.
 Both hotel and apartment staff enjoy their ease of maintenance and variety of design options.
 Solid wood doors also provide noise reduction for additional privacy in a room.

 2. Industrial: Metal Door